knaaptime/seg_networks/paper/methods_segregation.md

 ### Inferential Framework
 We assess the importance of considering network distance in segregation measurement by adopting the inferential framework outlined in @rey2021ComparativeSpatial and @cortes2020OpensourceFramework.
-The approach leverages a computational approach to statistical inference using random labelling to compare the observed difference between the two segregation measures (network versus euclidean) to a distribution of differences generated from the same data.
+The framework leverages a computational approach to statistical inference using random labelling to compare the observed difference between the two segregation measures (network versus euclidean) to a distribution of differences generated from the same data.
 More specifically, the measures
 $\tilde{H}_{net}$, $\tilde{H}_{euc}$ and $\Delta_{\tilde{H}}$ are computed and recorded for each metro